 - the student has appealed to and has been denied by the Admissions Committee.

 What is expected from students who would like to appeal?

 - Letter of appeal stating why they believe their application should be considered for admission.

 - Letter can be faxed or emailed directly to the CAO.

 - The letter should include a direct phone number to the student.

 - All transcripts must be current and in file.

 - File review sheet must be in file.

-Once the Chief Admissions Officer has received the file and letter, the CAO will make a decision in 3 business days unless more information is requested.
+Once the CAO has received the file and letter, the CAO will make a decision in 3 business days unless more information is requested.
 Examples of additional information include

 - supplemental transcripts;